axodotdev/cargo-dist/book/src/reference/config.md

 If you use this you *probably* want to set it on `[package.metadata.dist]` and not `[workspace.metadata.dist]`.
 See ["inferring precise-builds"](#inferring-precise-builds) for details.

+### global-artifacts-jobs

+> since 0.7.0

+Example: `global-artifacts-jobs = ["./my-job"]`

+This setting determines which custom jobs to run during the "build global artifacts" phase, during which installers are built.

 ### host-jobs